OpenTechSchool/www.opentechschool.org/material.md

 ---
 published: true
 layout: simple
-title: Material
+title: Learning Materials
 ---

-## About the Material

-All OpenTechSchool Material is open sourced under the [Creative Commons ShareAlike Attribution][CC-SA] as described in our [values].
+All OpenTechSchool Materials are open-source under the [Creative Commons ShareAlike Attribution][CC-SA] as described in our [values].

-## Learning Material

 Check out our new portal for all our newest workshops - **[learn.opentechschool.org]**!